 This Cigar Sense Reviews Guide is intended to explain the objectives and the taxonomy used in our cigar analyses.

-Our analyses are compiled based on detailed descriptions performed by our trained cigar analysts over ~150 attributes, following ISO sensory analysis norms.
+Our analyses are compiled based on detailed descriptions performed by our trained cigar analysts over ~150 attributes, following sensory analysis norms.
 You can learn more about sensory analysis in this short podcast episode.
 We believe that applying sensory analysis is extremely important for the benefit of all industry actors and, above all, for consumers who seek the best sensory experience for themselves.

 In fact, contrarily to subjective reviews, objective cigar reviews help consumers make educated purchases and find the cigars that best suit them.
 This happens because, as we focus on reproducibility, the consumer who smokes another sample of the analyzed cigar will most likely recognize many of the sensory properties that we indicate.
 In this other short podcast episode on sensory evaluations we expand on this topic.

 - The charts focus on the lit cigar aromas (not on the wrapper and foot prior to lighting the cigar, nor on the raw draw)

 - The charts represents the potential of the palette of aromas that you are likely to find in the cigar.

 - In some cases, where the cigar presents a low level of consistency in its organoleptic performance across the various samples, the palette displayed in the chart might be wide.
 This is why our chart does not necessarily give a glimpse to the complexity of the cigar.
 We therefore recommend that you look at the complexity indicator in the cigar analysis table in addition to reading the chart.